harrdev/StarterAPI/README.md

 To get started with the APIStarterProj, clone the repository and navigate to the project directory:

 1. Create DB in SSMS for migrations/update to run in.
 2. Add connection string to appsettings.json file.
+[Database Connection String](#database-connection-string)
 3. Add ApiKey value in appsettings.json file.
+[API Key](#api-key)
 4  Create migrations.
 Update database.
 5. Build and run project to test with Swagger (append "/swagger" to end of window url when project starts in browser).
 6. Controllers currently have APIKEY validation.
 In Swagger, click on "Authorize" and enter ApiKey value that you set in appsettings.json file.